revolunet/react-analytics-widget/README.md

 ## Requirements

 You need to create a OAUTH client id in the [google developer console](https://console.developers.google.com/apis/credentials/oauthclient/960315238073-dv345fcj3tkikn506k9lrch73hk9259u.apps.googleusercontent.com?project=eastern-store-174123) and provide an [analytic view ID](https://ga-dev-tools.appspot.com/query-explorer/).
-Alternatively you can user server-side authentication tokens.
+Alternatively you can use server-side authentication tokens.
 You can find more info in this [example](https://ga-dev-tools.appspot.com/embed-api/server-side-authorization/).

 Also, add the Google SDK at the top of your page